OBDS-Training/Help/content/en/docs/linux/working/filter/index.md

 The regular expression does not always need to include special wildcard characters;
 it can be as simple as the exact sequence of characters to search for.

-For instance, the example below illustrate how the lines of the file `file.txt` that contain exactly the word `error` can be identified and printed in the standard output of the Terminal session.
+The example below illustrates how the lines of the file `file.txt` that contain exactly the word `error` can be identified and returned to the standard output of the Terminal session.

 ```bash